sorenessen/calypso_chat/README.md

 # README

-Review this documentation in order to establish a local RoR development environment capable of running the application as localhost:3000.
+### Review this documentation in order to establish a local RoR(Ruby on Rails) development environment capable of running the application as localhost:3000.

-* Ruby version
+## Ruby Version

   From the command prompt, confirm ruby is installed